-- 1 To save the settings, click Ok, and then click Next. - 2 In Job Name, specify a name for the job if you do not want to use the default setting.

-Assign a descriptive name that lets you easily identify the job when monitoring its progress.
+- 1 To save the settings, click Ok, and then click Next. - 2 In Job Name, specify a name for the job if you do not want to use the default setting. - Assign a descriptive name that lets you easily identify the job when monitoring its progress.
 The job name can contain alphanumeric and nonalphanumeric characters, but it cannot contain non-Latin characters.
 On Linux, the name can have a maximum of 200 characters.
 On Windows, there is no length restriction.
-However, a maximum of 40 characters is recommended on all platforms.

-- 3 In the Target Client list, select the machine on which you want to restore the data. - TIP: You can also click Choose, and then locate and select the applicable client in the Choose the Target Client dialog box.

-- 4 Use the Schedule, Source Options, and Advanced Options lists to configure any additional required options. - 5 Click Save or Save & Submit, whichever is applicable.
+However, a maximum of 40 characters is recommended on all platforms. - 3 In the Target Client list, select the machine on which you want to restore the data. - TIP: You can also click Choose, and then locate and select the applicable client in the Choose the Target Client dialog box. - 4 Use the Schedule, Source Options, and Advanced Options lists to configure any additional required options.